skip navigation

 Fleming College's Cultural Heritage Conservation Management program is the only college-level postgraduate training in cultural heritage conservation in Canada.
 It is widely recognized as providing the optimum synthesis of art and science; graduates are appreciated for their professional ethics and standards, knowledge of sustainable preservation practices, and hands-on experience in the field.

-There are many opportunities to get practical experience both at the college and off-campus.
-In your fourth semester, you will take on a challenging, full-time, unpaid curriculum-based internship at an approved site.
+There are many opportunities to get practical experience both at the college and off-campus during your first three semesters.
+Then, in your fourth semester, you will take on a challenging, full-time, curriculum-based internship at an approved site.
 Students should be prepared to relocate for the internship, to pay full tuition fees, and be self-supporting during this semester.
+The internship is usually an unpaid study experience.
 You will negotiate your own internship with faculty assistance and some students have participated in internships abroad.
-The internship is an unpaid study experience.
 Students are responsible for negotiating additional paperwork and funding requirements for international internships including visas, travel and insurance.
 Every reasonable attempt will be made to fit students to appropriate sites.
-Students in this program have participated in internships at the following sites:
+Students in this program have participated in internships at the following sites and many others:

 • Parks Canada - Conservation Laboratories